 Skip to main content

-The publisher service is a Rust program that computes forward prices from Pyth spot data and submits them onchain.
+The publisher service computes forward prices from Pyth spot data and submits them onchain.
 It runs continuously to keep forward price curves fresh for all active tenors.
-This page covers the publisher’s internals for operators and developers.
+This page describes the protocol-level behavior of a publisher — operators building their own publisher can use it as a reference for the onchain interface they must target.

 For a product-level overview of how forward pricing works, see Oracle & Forward Pricing.